CAPA Photography Competitions: Promoting Our Content Credential Model

 Executive Summary

-The Canadian Association of Photographic Art (CAPA) is implementing new Artificial Image Verificationstandards to address the challenges AI tools present in photography competitions.
+The Canadian Association of Photographic Art (CAPA) has adopted the Content Credential model to address the challenges posed by AI-generative tools.

 The Challenge: AI in Photography Competitions